-For the agency agreement not to fall in the scope of Article 101(1) TFEU and to meet the conditions of paragraphs (28) to (31) of these Guidelines, the principal has to cover all relevant investments to the activity of selling each of products A and B (and not only A products) as they belong to the same product market.
-For example, all costs incurred to adapt or furnish a shop in order to display and sell products A and B are likely to be market-specific.
-Similarly, the costs of training personnel in order to sell products A and B and costs related to specific storage equipment, which may be needed for products A and B, are also likely to be market-specific.
-These relevant investments, which would normally be required for an agent to enter the market and start selling products A and B, should be borne by the principal even if the specific agent is already established on that market as an independent distributor.
+For the agency agreement not to fall within the scope of Article 101(1) of the Treaty and to meet the conditions set out in paragraphs (30) to (33), the principal must cover all investments relating to the activity of selling each of products A and B (and not only product A) as the two products belong to the same product and geographic market.
+For example, the costs incurred to adapt or furnish a shop in order to display and sell products A and B are likely to be market-specific.
+Similarly, the costs of training personnel in order to sell products A and B and costs relating to specific storage equipment needed for products A and B are also likely to be market-specific.
+Those relevant investments, which would generally be required for an agent to enter the market and start selling products A and B, should be borne by the principal even if the specific agent is already established on the relevant market as an independent distributor.

-However, the principal would not have to cover investments for the sale of product C, which does not belong to the same product market as products A and B. Moreover, in case the sale of product B requires specific investments that are not necessary for the sale of product A (e.g. dedicated furniture or staff training), such investments would not be relevant and would therefore not have to be covered by the principal, provided that a distributor can operate on the relevant market comprising products A and B by selling only product A.
+The principal would however not have to cover investments relating to the sale of product C, which does not belong to the same product market as products A and B. Moreover, where the sale of product B requires specific investments that are not necessary for the sale of product A, for example, investments in dedicated equipment or staff training, such investments would not be relevant and would therefore not have to be covered by the principal, provided that a distributor can operate on the relevant market comprising products A and B by selling only product A.

-As regards advertising, investments in advertising for the agent’s shop as such (instead of advertising specific to product A) would benefit both the agent’s shop in general as well as the sales of products A, B and C, while only product A is sold under the agency agreement.
-These costs would therefore be partly relevant for the assessment of the agency agreement, to the extent they relate to the sale of product A which is sold under the agency agreement, while they are also relevant to the general activity of selling products A and B. The cost of an advertising campaign relating exclusively to
+As regards advertising, investments in advertising for the agent’s shop as such, as opposed to advertising that is specific to product A, would benefit both the agent’s shop in general as well as the sales of products A, B and C, whereas only product A is sold under the agency agreement.
+These costs would therefore be partly relevant for the assessment of the agency agreement, to the extent that they relate to the sale of product A which is sold under the agency agreement.
+The cost of an advertising campaign relating exclusively to products B or C would however not be relevant and therefore would not have to be covered by the principal, provided that a distributor can operate on the relevant market by selling only product A.

+The same principles apply to investments in a website or online store, since part of those investments would not be relevant, as they would have to be made irrespective of the products sold under the agency agreement.
+Therefore, the principal would not have to reimburse general investments in the design of the agent’s website, insofar as the website itself could be used to sell products other than those belonging to the relevant product market, for example, product C or, more generally, products other

-Application of Article 101(1) to agency agreements
+Application of Article 101(1) of the Treaty to agency agreements